There are lots of different steelhead rigs for fishing various techniques involving bait and lures but you don’t need a different setup for each one.

 - Light lure work

-A good spinning rod for steelhead will be roughly 9 feet in length a have a fast action with a line rating of roughly 12 lbs.
+A good spinning rod for steelhead will be roughly 7 to 9 feet in length a have a fast action with a line rating of roughly 12 lbs.

 2. Float Rod and Center Pin Reel

 Most fishermen will already know what float fishing is it was probably one of the first methods they used as a child.

 However, for steelhead you need to do things a little different.
 You need to keep the line out of the water as the bobber drifts down stream and this will generally require a long rod.

 Keeping the line between your rod tip and the float is crucial so that no slack forms and it wills also give much better sensitivity to the float so you have more feedback from your setup.

 The best brands are either Lamiglas or Okuma in 12 or 13 feet lengths depending on how large a river you are fishing.

 A center pin reel is you great control of just how much line you are letting out.
 They are effectively a beefier fly fishing reels with a much more powerful drag.